angelakinoro/KamiLimu-Sentiment_Analysis/README.md

 	- Database: Uses PostgreSQL to store project details and user feedback.
 	- Sentiment Analysis: Leverages a fine-tuned DistilBERT model to analyze the sentiment of feedback.
 	- Dynamic Menus: Provides a USSD menu where users select constituency, project, project state, and urgency.
+	- Webpage that displays aggregated sentiments for particular projects